happy-phiri/stage-one-hp/ReadMe.md

-This is the stage on project of the Zuri internship.
+This is the stage one project of the Zuri Virtual internship.

 On this project I learnt about datasets and how to retrieve the data.